We are reinstating track between Huntingdon Station and Woodwalton to remove a critical bottleneck between the North and London.

 Following public consultation to close the level crossing, and acting on feedback, a Transport and Works Act Order (TWAO) application was submitted to the Secretary of State for Transport on 20 January 2017.

-In November 2017 the Secretary of State for Transport confirmed that we can conduct the work to close Abbots Ripton Level Crossing.
-This includes diversion of the bridleway associated with the crossing.
+In November 2017 the Secretary of State for Transport confirmed that we can conduct the work to close the level crossing, including diversion of the associated bridleway.

 Closing the crossing and diverting it further south, underneath the railway, makes the walking route safer.
 It also reduces the impact of the installation of the fourth track in the vicinity of Abbots Ripton.

-Work to close the level cross will begin this winter and the bridleway diversion is expected to be completed in summer 2018.
+Work to close the level crossing is expected to be completed in summer 2018.

 You can still view the consultation materials on our Huntington to Woodwalton Four Tracking consultation website.
 A summary of the feedback submitted during consultation is included in the Consultation Report which forms part of the TWAO application documents.